 What exactly is "mirepoix" (MEER-pwah)?
 Mirepoix, simply put, is carrots, onion, and celery, but really, this mixture is the base of most soups and sauces.
-Mirepoix was named after Duke Charles-Pierre-Gaston Francois de Levis, an 18th-century French aristocrat who governed the town of Mirepoix in France.
-One of the duke's chefs created the aromatic trinity food.
+Mirepoix was named after the town of Mirepoix, France.
+A chef of Duke Gaston Pierre de Lévis, an 18th-century French aristocrat who governed the town, created the aromatic trinity food.
 This French concoction of flavors has lasted the test of time and is still used in restaurant and home kitchens to this day.